Updated on April 4, 2019.

 On behalf of the Japan Society of Civil Engineers (JSCE) and the Asian Civil Engineering Coordinating Council (ACECC), I would like to welcome all of you to the 8th Civil Engineering Conference in the Asian Region (CECAR8).
 As the chair of the local organizing committee, it is my great pleasure to host CECAR8 in Tokyo, for the second time since 2001, with a lot of participants from over 30 countries, in this memorable year of the 20th anniversary of ACECC.

 The main theme of the conference “Resilient Infrastructures in Seamless Asia” has been appropriately chosen, in the sense that it is taking place in Japan with its frequent natural disasters, including the Great East Japan Earthquake 2011.
-The CECAR8 should be an excellent opportunity, not only for sharing the knowledge and experience Japan obtained in disaster recovery and reconstruction, but also for discussing the roles of civil engineers in building and maintaining resilient infrastructures in the Asian region.
+The CECAR8 should be an excellent opportunity, not only for sharing the knowledge and experience Japan has gained in disaster recovery and reconstruction, but also for discussing the roles of civil engineers in building and maintaining resilient infrastructures in the Asian region.

 To help set the tone of the conference, we have asked three wonderful speakers to deliver their keynote addresses: Mr. Jitsuro Terashima, Chairman of Japan Research Institute and President of Tama University, Ms. Robin A. Kemper, ASCE President, and Mr. Benoit Rulleau, Corporate Executive Vice President and Chief Technical Officer of Kansai Airports.